 SERVAIS URTEXT SERIES

-The Servais Urtext Series presents a number of Urtext editions of the most famous works by François Servais (1807-1866), made by Yuriy Leonovich in collaboration with the Servais Society.
-The printed versions can be ordered through the Servais Society.
-They are also available as digital downloads (see links for each edition below)
+The Servais Urtext Series presents a number of Urtext editions of the most famous works by François Servais (1807–1866), prepared by Yuriy Leonovich in collaboration with the Servais Society.
+Printed versions can be ordered through the Servais Society.
+The editions are also available as digital downloads, see links for each edition below.

-Below is a list of editions currently available for purchase (in alphabetical order).
+Below is a list of editions currently available for purchase, arranged alphabetically.

 Compositions by Servais